Mary Rosas Strawbale

 Experience a relaxing, other-worldly stay in a charming strawbale casita, rich with artistic details and inspiration.

-Located in the Sonoran desert nine miles east of Sahuarita at 3,200 ft elevation.
+It is located nine miles east of Sahuarita, in the Sonoran desert, at 3,200 ft elevation.

 One queen-size bed, microwave, an old-fashioned pitcher and bowl to brush your teeth/wash your face in the sitting room.

 There is access to a composting toilet in the attached covered porch and a flush toilet in a neighboring building.

 There is also shared access to a shower room.